dearhive/MashShare/readme.txt

 == Upgrade Notice ==

 = 2.2.6 =
-2.2.6 <strong></strong> Its recommend to update to latest version due to stability
+2.2.6 <strong></strong> Its recommend to update to latest version due to stability aspects.
+If possible test this first on a staging platform.
+If something goes wrong with the update remove the folder /wp-content/mashsharer completely via FTP and install Mashshare again.
+None of your settings will be lost.